sidechainme/derive-getters/README.md

 # Derive Getters

-Simple derive macro for generating field getter methods on a named struct.
+Simple `Getters` derive macro for generating field getter methods on a named struct.
+Included is an additional derive, `Dissolve`, that consumes the named struct returning a tuple of all fields in the order they were declared.

-The need for this macro came about when I was making various data structures for JSON to deserialize into.
+The need for the `Getters` macro came about when I was making various data structures for JSON to deserialize into.
 These data structures had many fields in them to access and they weren't going to change once created.
 One could use `pub` everywhere but that would enable mutating the fields which is what this derive aims to avoid.

 Getters will be generated according to [convention](https://github.com/rust-lang/rfcs/blob/master/text/0344-conventions-galore.md#gettersetter-apis).
 This means that the generated methods will reside within the struct namespace.

+With regards to `Dissolve`, sometimes during conversion a structure must be consumed.
+One easy way to do this is to return a tuple of all the structs fields.
+Thus `Dissolve` can be considered a 'get (move) everything' method call.

 ## What this crate won't do
 There are no mutable getters and it's not planned.
 There are no setters either nor will there ever be.